gitlabhq/gitlabhq/doc/user/profile/index.md

 GitLab uses both session and persistent cookies:

 - Session cookie: Session cookies are normally removed at the end of the browser session when the browser is closed.
-The `_gitlab_session` cookie has no expiration date.
+The `_gitlab_session` cookie has no fixed expiration date.
+However, it expires based on its [`session_expire_delay`](#why-do-i-keep-getting-signed-out).
 - Persistent cookie: The `remember_user_token` is a cookie with an expiration date of two weeks.
 GitLab activates this cookie if you click Remember Me when you sign in.

 By default, the server sets a time-to-live (TTL) of 1-week on any session that is used.